Updated July 2023.

 Repot each of them in a pot that is deep enough for the taproot to grow without having to coil around the pot, with the same mix of soil.

-You can also watch this video to see some of the tips in action
+Watch this video to see some of the care tips in action!

 An overwatered Lithops will normally show signs such as;